osxzxso/directory-visualizer/README.md

 CURRENT FEATURES
 ----------------
-1. **Generate Tree Map**: Generate a text-based representation of a project directory to easily copy and paste the structure.
+1. **Tree Map Generation**: Generate a tree map of your workspace's directory structure.
+2. **Directory Selection**: Choose which directories to include in the tree map.
+3. **Color-Coding of Files**: Assign colors to different file types for easy identification.
+4. **Set Specific Exclusions**: Exclude specific directories, files, or file types from the tree map.
+5. **Regeneration**: Regenerate the tree map after making changes to the included directories, custom colors, or specific exclusions.
+6. **Copy and Export**: Copy the tree map to your clipboard or export it to a text file.

 UPCOMING FEATURES/IDEAS
 -----------------------
-1. **Visualizer To Explorer**: Ability to build a project directory structure then auto generate the structure in VSC Explorer view.
+1. **Persistent Settings**: Settings are persisted across sessions allowing for synchronization across installations.
+2. **Search Functionality**: Search for a specific file or directory in the tree map.
+3. **File and Directory Size**: Display the size of each file and directory in the tree map.
+4. **File and Directory Details**: Show more details about each file or directory, such as creation date, last modified date, and file type.
+5. **Expand and Collapse Directories**: Expand and collapse directories in the tree map.
+6. **Integration with Git**: Show the Git status of each file and directory in the tree map.
+7. **Filtering Options**: Filter the tree map by file type, size, date, Git status, etc.
+8. **Bulk Add/Remove Exclusions**: Add or remove exclusions in bulk.
+9. **Improved Color Selection**: More color options and the ability to assign colors to specific directories or files.

 CURRENT VERSION - 1.0.0
 -----------------------
-### CHANGES - released on 7/6/2023
+### CHANGES - released on 7/16/2023
 - Initial release of Directory Visualizer.
+- Generate a tree map of your workspace's directory structure.
+- Choose which directories to include in the tree map.
+- Assign colors to different file types for easy identification.
+- Exclude specific directories, files, or file types from the tree map.
+- Regenerate the tree map after making changes to the included directories, custom colors, or specific exclusions.
+- Copy the tree map to your clipboard or export it to a text file.

 <sub>view CHANGELOG for full history</sub>

 Support
 -------
-If you encounter any problems or have suggestions for Extension Bookmarker, feel free to open an issue on the [GitHub repository](https://github.com/osxzxso/directory-visualizer).
+If you encounter any problems or have suggestions for Directory Visualizer, feel free to open an issue on the [GitHub repository](https://github.com/osxzxso/directory-visualizer).
 Your feedback is always welcome and appreciated!